qixiii/Gopro_hilight_clip/README.md

 - Bug reports and PRs welcome.
 Small, focused PRs are easiest to review.
 - If you add new runtime dependencies, update `requirements.txt` and document their purpose here.

----

-## License

-Include your preferred license here.
-(No license is specified in this repo by default.)

----

-If you'd like, I can:

-- Add usage screenshots for the GUI
-- Add a simple unit-test or an automated smoke test for `process_directory`
-- Convert the README into Chinese translation as well

-Tell me which additions you'd like and I'll update the README accordingly.